Automotive industry in New Zealand: Early indigenous cars

 The first New Zealand designed and constructed automobile known to have run was made by Frederick Dennison.
 It was a motor tricycle reported in the local newspaper on 8 May 1900.
 The article stated that Dennison intended to convert the tricycle to a four-wheel motor-car.
 He did so and drove it from Christchurch to Oamaru in July 1900.
 It was the only one made and was destroyed by fire on its return journey.
 A replica of this car was completed and driven in June 2000 in celebration of its first journey.

-This was followed by several models constructed by Wood between 1901 and 1903, A W Reid of Stratford's steam cars from 1903 to 1906, Gary Methven of Dunedin's petrol driven car, Pat and Thomas Lindsay of Timaru's steam cars in 1903, and Topliss Brothers of Christchurch's car in 1904.
+This was followed by several models constructed by Wood between 1901 and 1903, Alexander Reid of Stratford's steam cars from 1903 to 1906, Gary Methven of Dunedin's petrol driven car, Pat and Thomas Lindsay of Timaru's steam cars in 1903, and Topliss Brothers of Christchurch's car in 1904.
 A Blenheim engineer, John Birch, constructed the Marlborough in 1912 and several cars named Carlton's between 1922 and 1928 at Gisborne.
 One of these is still in existence with the Gisborne vintage car club.